adialkozha/aspa.api/README.md

 3. What if the product is popular enough and there are too many search results?
 4. What if the customer is not sure about the purchase and wants to see what he is paying for?
 5. If the client can not decide between the products, what can the site offer?
-6. What are the goals of this project?
+6. What is the average rating of a specific good in the list of the products?
-7. The client does not know what product he wants, but knows the category, how can he find a suitable category if the client's description differs from the description on the site?(Prints CELLPHONE when on the website it is SMARTPHONE)
-8. Why is this project considered relevant?
-9. Sometimes users are looking for information not about the product, but about the store, deliveries, what happens in this case?
-10. Why does the store have such a direction?
+7. What is the total price of all goods selected by the customer?
+8. Find members who bought products from the laptop and toys category?
+9. ..
+10. .
 11. How can you help people who do not know which product is better and which is not?
-12. What happens when errors occur?
-Does it expect a fatal crash, with an unexpected request?
-13. How can the user understand how to use the site?
-14. What caused the complications?
-Is it possible to make the site better?How?
-15. How does this work correspond to the tasks set?
+12. .
+13. .
+14. .
-16. How will the payment for the goods be processed?
+15. How will the payment for the goods be processed?

 !!!Later we will get to know them in more detail. (: